KaiYan289/RLpapersnote/README.md

 TBD

-* *Error Bounds of Imitating Policies and Environments*
+* *Error Bounds of Imitating Policies and Environments* (NeurIPS 20')

-TBD
+GAIL can achieve a linear dependency on the effective horizon while BC has a quadratic dependency.
+The effective horizon is 1 / (1 - \gamma).

 **BC is minimax optimal in the offline setting, which implies no method is better than BC in the worst case.**